Bandit-17/PVBRAIN/README.md

 - Control up to 16xrelays, _i.e._ for an ATS control or the inverter mode of the voltronic system
 - Monitor temperature/humidity/pressure of your basement
 - Free I2C ports available to plug extra I2C sensors

+This PCB uses the excellent ESPhome integration done by @syssi available at [https://github.com/syssi](https://github.com/syssi)

 ## __Main PCB Layout__: